Report an accessibility problem

 Data Analytics, Data Engineering, Data Science, Human Systems Engineering, Human-Centered, Machine Learning, approved for STEM-OPT extension

 Have you encountered accidental biases in smart devices or generative artificial intelligence?
 Would you like to improve machine learning to best serve human needs?
-Learn the data science skills needed for the modern economy while enhancing your expertise at the intersection of human capabilities and data science.
+Gain in-demand data science skills while enhancing your expertise in applying this knowledge to human capabilities.

 Program description